Rent control in the United States

 As of 2022, seven states (California, New York, New Jersey, Maryland, Maine, Oregon, and Minnesota) and the District of Columbia have localities in which some form of residential rent control is in effect (for normal structures, excluding mobile homes).
 Thirty-seven states either prohibit or preempt rent control, while seven states allow their cities to enact rent control but have no cities that have implemented it.

 There is a consensus among economists that rent control reduces the quality and quantity of rental housing units.
-Other observers see rent control as benefiting the renter, preventing excessive rent increases and unfair evictions.
-Rent control may stabilize a community, promoting continuity, and it may mitigate income inequality.